 What Peer-to-Peer Fundraising Ideas Will Take Participation to the Next Level?

-With the basic building blocks down, you can move forward by developing a strategy that truly makes your peer-to-peer fundraiser stand out.
+With the basic building blocks down, you can experiment with developing strategies that make your peer-to-peer fundraiser stand out.
 Let’s take a look at three peer-to-peer fundraising ideas that fundraisers can use to boost participation and donations.

 Offer T-Shirts Alongside The Campaign

 Peer-to-peer fundraising multiplies that impact since you’ll have a huge team of volunteer fundraisers selling the apparel.
-Long after your campaign ends, your supporters will think of your nonprofit, because they’ll have a custom t-shirt that reminds them of you each time they wear it.
-When they go out in public, others will naturally see it, potentially sparking interest in your cause.
+Long after your campaign ends, supporters will think of your nonprofit because they’ll have a custom t-shirt that reminds them of your cause each time they wear it.
+When they wear it in public, they could help spark interest in your cause for those who see the shirt.

-2. Choose what design options are available for your supporters to use.
-Work with our custom design team to create a customizable design template that supporters can personalize, or you let your supporters create their own designs.
+- Choose which design options are available for your supporters to use.
+Work with our design team to create a customizable design template that supporters can personalize, or you can let your supporters create their own designs.

-3. Promote your campaign to your community.
-Rrecruit volunteers to set up their campaign pages, which you can display on your organization’s profile.
+- Promote your campaign to your community.
+Recruit volunteers to set up their campaign pages, which you can display on your organization’s profile.
 The easy-to-use content editor allows them to add text, images, and videos without coding.

-4. Participants share their campaign pages with their friends and families, encouraging them to buy a t-shirt to support your cause.
-When their campaign ends, the t-shirts will be shipped to everyone who bought them.
+- Encourage participants to share their campaign pages with their friends and families, asking them to buy a t-shirt to support your cause.
+When the campaign ends, the t-shirts will be shipped to everyone who bought them.

-5. Stay connected with donors after your campaign.
-From your Bonfire Dashboard, you can easily download a list of everyone who contributed to your campaign, including their names, contact information, and donation/purchase amounts.
+- Stay connected with donors after your campaign.
+You can easily download a list of everyone who contributed to your campaign from your Bonfire Dashboard.
+You’ll also get their names, contact information, and donation/purchase amounts, making it easy to customize your messages.
 You can directly import this information into your CRM.

-6. Bonus: Use our Bonfire + Classy Integration.
-If you’re already using Classy for peer-to-peer fundraising, then you can enable the Bonfire + Classy Integration to empower your supporters to easily sell apparel alongside their campaigns on Classy.
+- Bonus: Use our Bonfire + Classy Integration.
+If you’re already using Classy for peer-to-peer fundraising, enable the Bonfire + Classy Integration to empower your supporters to easily sell apparel alongside their campaigns on Classy.
 At the end of each Bonfire campaign, donor data is automatically synced with Classy, and the supporters get their shirts.

 It’s that simple!
 All of the money your supporters raise will be sent directly to your nonprofit.
-We make sure payouts are frustration-free, alerting you when a new payout is available and sending it directly to you via PayPal, Check, or ACH.
-Not to mention, we also offer reduced payment processing fees and free access to our fundraising platform for all verified 501(c)(3) nonprofits, making sure you get the most out of your campaign as possible.
+We make sure payouts are frustration-free, alerting you when a new payout is available and sending it directly to you via PayPal, check, or ACH.
+We also offer reduced payment processing fees and free access to our fundraising platform for all verified 501(c)(3) nonprofits.

 Launch a free peer-to-peer apparel fundraiser on Bonfire